Places to Go on a Date in NYC Parks: Winter

 Snug Harbor Cultural Center & Botanical Garden, Staten Island

-Bartow-Pell Mansion, Bronx & The Morris-Jumel Mansion, Manhattan
+Bartow-Pell Mansion, Bronx and The Morris-Jumel Mansion, Manhattan

-Tucked away in Pelham Bay Park is the grand Grecian-style Bartow-Pell Mansion Museum and garden that overlooks The lagoon in New York City's largest park.
-The property dates back to the 1790s, when it was purchased by John Bartow Prevost.
-Today, the museum offers tours of the 19th century mansion that give insight into the lives of prominent New Yorkers.
-These New Yorkers included Mayor LaGuardia who used the mansion as a summer office and Aaron Burr (the third vice president of the United States and shooter of Alexander Hamilton) who was married to John Bartow's mother Theodosia Bartow.
+Tucked away in Pelham Bay Park is the grand Grecian-style Bartow-Pell Mansion Museum and garden that overlooks The Lagoon in New York City's largest park.
+The property dates back to the 1790s when it was purchased by John Bartow Prevost.
+Today, the museum offers tours of the 19th-century mansion that give insight into the lives of some prominent New Yorkers.
+These New Yorkers included Mayor LaGuardia who used the mansion as a summer office and Aaron Burr (the third vice president of the United States) who was married to John Bartow's mother Theodosia Bartow.

 Aaron Burr was John Bartow's stepfather.
-Nearly 40 years after Theodosia died, Burr married the wealthiest woman in 19th century America, Eliza Jumel.
+Nearly 40 years after Theodosia died, Burr married one of the wealthiest women in 19th-century America, Eliza Jumel.

 She lived here at the Morris-Jumel Mansion in Roger Morris Park.
-Burr married Lady Jumel 29 years after he killed Alexander Hamilton.
-But when Eliza decided to divorce him three years later, she hired Alexander Hamilton's son as her divorce lawyer.
+Although Burr married Lady Jumel 29 years after he killed Alexander Hamilton, when Eliza decided to divorce him after three years of marriage, she hired Alexander Hamilton's son as her divorce lawyer.
 The divorce was finalized on September 14, 1836, the same day Aaron Burr died.
 Eliza lived in the house until her death in 1865.
-Some believe the mansion is haunted by Lady Jumel.
+Some say, to this day, the mansion is haunted by Lady Jumel.
 Find out for yourself while learning paranormal investigation at the mansion.

 You'll most likely see majestic birds like blue herons and snowy egrets here.
-Stick around for a beautiful sunset!
-More information about Muscota Marsh
+Stick around for a beautiful sunset glow!

 Fort Tryon Park and The Cloisters, Manhattan